andmar8/Cordova-WP-SqlitePlugin/README.md

-I believe I have successfully managed to make a phonegap 3.0.0 port of this code, I'm working on bringing a release to the plugin soon
+I believe I have successfully managed to make a phonegap 3.0.0 port of this code, I'm working on bringing a release to the plugin soon... i.e. the current code above is just a raw fork, I have NOT uploaded the solution yet

 # Cordova/PhoneGap sqlitePlugin - Windows Phone 8+ version